flunge/flunge.github.io/_posts/Research/2016-09-22-detection-faster-rcnn.markdown

 2. Add a dataset python file

 	Add a `basketball.py` to `$FRCN/lib/datasets/`.
 You may check on the source code for reference.
-Here are some changes you should make for your own datasets.

-    * Class
-    *
+If you wish to modify this file, basically, you can just *find and replace* basketball by your new dataset name.

 3. Add `basketball_eval.py`

 	Add a `basketball_eval.py` to `$FRCN/lib/datasets/`.
 Again, check on the source code for reference.
-Here are some changes you should make for your own datasets.
-# edit later
+Again, *find and replace* basketabll.

 4. Update `/lib/datasets/factory.py`